zoylendt/zoylendt.github.io/content/Selfhosted/Kopia backup server.md

 SERVER CERT SHA256: 321a09df468f2fd7a7cb198a2aa195015014ae839409f5ca32718e34bd31e09c
 ```

-Then we stop the container, remove the line `- --tls-generate-cert` from the compose file and redeploy it.
+Then we stop the container, remove the line `- --tls-generate-cert` from the compose file (otherwise he will [fail to start](https://kopia.io/docs/repository-server/#auto-generated-tls-certificate)) and redeploy it.

 ## Create new repository on NAS

 Now we can configure the repository server via its WebUI at `https://[Synology-IP]:51515` (note: **https**), username "kopiagui" and password "jz9x5y3zftnyo2zt" (or other values, see your compose file).

 - "Select Storage Type" -> "Local Directory or NAS" -> "/repository" -> Next
-- Enter a new Repository PW (use the value "KOPIA_PASSWORD" from your compose file, here: "yqxwbdjgmqkrj2t2")
+- Enter the Repository PW (use the value "KOPIA_PASSWORD" from your compose file, here: "yqxwbdjgmqkrj2t2")
+  (Only after being manually configured once the value from the compose file is used for the configured repository.)
 - (optional) Advanced Options -> Error Correction Overhead -> 1%
 - Create Repository